 Here are the major changes:

-IBM Engineering Lifecycle Management (ELM) – formerly CLM and CE, IBM Engineering requirements Management DOORS Family (DOORS) – formerly Rational DOORS IBM Engineering Requirements Management DOORS Next (DOORS Next) – formerly Rational DOORS Next Generation (DNG) IBM Engineering Requirements Quality Assistant (RQA) – formerly IBM Requirements Quality Assistant (RQA) IBM Engineering Workflow Management (EWM) – formerly Rational Team Concert (RTC) IBM Engineering Test Management (ETM) – formerly Rational Quality Manager (RQM) IBM Engineering Systems Design Rhapsody (Rhapsody) – formerly Rational Rhapsody IBM Engineering Systems Design Rhapsody – Design Manager (RDM) – formerly Rational Design Manager (RDM) IBM Engineering Systems Design Rhapsody – Model Manager (RMM) – formerly Rational Model Manager (RMM) IBM Engineering Lifecycle Optimization (ELO) – new umbrella name for offerings that surround and extend ELM IBM Engineering Lifecycle Optimization – Engineering Insights (ENI) – formerly Rational Engineering Lifecycle Manager (RELM) IBM Engineering Lifecycle Optimization – Publishing (PUB) – formerly Rational Publishing Engine (RPE) IBM Engineering Lifecycle Optimization – Method Composer (MEC) – formerly Rational Method Composer (RMC) IBM Engineering Lifeycle Optimization – Integration Adapters (IA-product) – formerly Rational Lifecycle Integration Adapters (RLIA for product)
+IBM Engineering Lifecycle Management (ELM) – formerly CLM and CE, IBM Engineering Requirements Management DOORS Family (DOORS) – formerly Rational DOORS IBM Engineering Requirements Management DOORS Next (DOORS Next) – formerly Rational DOORS Next Generation (DNG) IBM Engineering Requirements Quality Assistant (RQA) – formerly IBM Requirements Quality Assistant (RQA) IBM Engineering Workflow Management (EWM) – formerly Rational Team Concert (RTC) IBM Engineering Test Management (ETM) – formerly Rational Quality Manager (RQM) IBM Engineering Systems Design Rhapsody (Rhapsody) – formerly Rational Rhapsody IBM Engineering Systems Design Rhapsody – Design Manager (RDM) – formerly Rational Design Manager (RDM) IBM Engineering Systems Design Rhapsody – Model Manager (RMM) – formerly Rational Model Manager (RMM) IBM Engineering Lifecycle Optimization (ELO) – new umbrella name for offerings that surround and extend ELM IBM Engineering Lifecycle Optimization – Engineering Insights (ENI) – formerly Rational Engineering Lifecycle Manager (RELM) IBM Engineering Lifecycle Optimization – Publishing (PUB) – formerly Rational Publishing Engine (RPE) IBM Engineering Lifecycle Optimization – Method Composer (MEC) – formerly Rational Method Composer (RMC) IBM Engineering Lifeycle Optimization – Integration Adapters (IA-product) – formerly Rational Lifecycle Integration Adapters (RLIA for product)

 Are the products changing when the names change?